 The onslaught – as a fitting finale, Mungo Jerry give(s) us more than six minutes of THE WIND IS BLOWING.
 Traditional Blues style it may well be, but it’s delivered in such a heartfelt way, so sensitively executed!
 Mainman Mungo uses every echo trick in the book, Darren Jones’s bass lines form a wonderful engine room with Bob White, and Ray tops it all with maybe his best guitar solo of all times, and that is saying something.

-“Does humor belong in music?“ Frank Zappa once asked, and it’s pretty obvious that it does, as many bands before have proved.
+“Does humor belong in music?“ Frank Zappa once asked.
+It’s pretty obvious that it does, as many bands before have proved.
 But Ray-Mungo’s take is never that of a Bluesrock-Comedian: His philosophy?
 You have to take the music itself ever so seriously even while you’re twinkling an eye.
 And believe me, when he asks you to do the Peace sign with him during his live sets, he’s not joking.
 He’s dead serious and dedicated.
 Just as he is with this collection of ten corkers!

-Mungo Jerry is still going, and still led by Ray Dorset.
+FROM THE BEAT… Mungo Jerry is still going, and still led by Ray Dorset.

 He’s never actually been away; he has been producing new music regularly and this 10-track collection of songs is the latest in a long line.

-Over produced it ain’t, with a raw sound you can’t help smiling at – it makes you think you’re in the back room of your local pub.
+Over produced it ain’t.
+With a raw sound you can’t help smiling at, it makes you think you’re in the back room of your local pub.

 Ray performs most of the music (naturally with banjo, jug and blues harp) with a smattering of keyboards and drums to fill it out and emphasise the beat; and just for fun, he adds – here and there – some sax and electric cello.